 For example, there are savory taiyaki’s perfect for meals, but they also cover such classics as the red bean taiyaki.

 The author this time tried the brown rice risotto taiyaki.
 It was hard to imagine what a savory taiyaki would taste like, but it was filling and delicious, the taiyaki batter going surprisingly well with the risotto.
 We recommend paying an extra 100 yen to have it cooked with the ‘obane’, the crispy outer edge that spills out of the mould.

 Seasonal flavors coupled with addictive deliciousness means that the shop can get very busy during lunch hour.
-Like the takoyaki’s made at Yawaragi-ya, the taiyaki’s are made to order, so you know no matter what time of day, you are always treated to hot and fluffy taiyaki.
+Since Taiyaki will be made after receiving an order, so you know no matter what time of day, you are always treated to hot and fluffy taiyaki.